caliraftdude/bugtracker-tool/doc/README.md

 Now we are ready to process into something we can work with.

 **Run the tool**
-Help for the tool is listed as follows:
+First, the help for the tool is listed as follows:
 ```
 usage: Bugtracker-Tool [-h] [-d HOME] [-t OUT] [-r RAW] [-c CSV] [-o REPORT]
                        [-p {1,2,3}] [-x KEYEXCLUDE] [-i KEYINCLUDE]